Empirical Challenges with Peers-of-Peers Instruments in the Linear-In-Means Model: Weak Instruments in the Linear-in-Means Model

 \subsection{Challenges with Peers-of-Peers Instruments in Random Graph Models}

 In which settings are network-based IVs likely to be ill-defined, lead to weak identification or standard identification and inference?
 To answer this question and to explore the above characterization, we examine the behavior of peers-of-peers instruments within the widely studied Erdős–Rényi (ER) random graph model.

 In an ER graph $G(n,p)$, each potential link between two nodes is formed independently with probability $p$.
-Thus, sparseness or density of the network is therefore governed entirely by $p$, or equivalently by the average degree $d(n) = n p(n)$.
-Although conceptually simple, these graphs have been widely studied and can form a foundation for more complex models by providing a useful benchmark (\citealp{jackson10}).
-Within Economics, for example, some structural models of network formation are asymptotically indistinguishable from ER graphs (\citealp{mele17}), they are used to model such phenomena as market entry and diffusion (e.g., \citealp{campbell24}) and they are also a basis for many simulation designs and comparisons (see \citealp{graham20}, for example).
+Sparsity or density of the network is therefore governed entirely by $p$, or equivalently by the average degree $d(n) = n p(n)$.
+Although conceptually simple, these graphs have been widely studied and can form a foundation for more complex models by providing a useful benchmark (\cite{jackson10}).
+Within Economics, for example, some structural models of network formation are asymptotically indistinguishable from ER graphs (\cite{mele17}), they are used to model such phenomena as market entry and diffusion (e.g., \cite{campbell24}) and they are also a basis for many simulation designs and comparisons (e.g. \cite{graham20}).